Vincent Bal

 Vincent Bal (born 25 February 1971) is a Belgian filmmaker and visual artist widely known for his artwork based around shadows cast by everyday objects.
 As a writer and director he is best known for Miss Minoes (2001), The Zigzag Kid (2012), Belgian Rhapsody (2014), and The Bloody Olive (1997).

 Early life and education

 Bal was born on 25 February 1971 in Ghent, Belgium.
+His mother is Eva Bal, a Dutch theater director, pioneer in the youth theater domain.
 He studied film directing at the Hogeschool Sint-Lukas Brussel.

 Career

 Film

 In the third year of his film degree, Bal directed the short film Aan Zee (1993), which was selected for several festivals.
 He graduated in 1994 with the short film Tour de France (1994) which won several awards, including the Canal+ Award at the Clermont-Ferrand International Short Film Festival and Best Short Film at the Dresden Film Festival.
 After graduation, he directed The Bloody Olive (1997), a film noir spoof based on a comic book by Lewis Trondheim.
 In 1999, he directed Man Van Staal (Man of Steel), which won the International Jury Prize at the 2000 Berlin Kinderfilmfest.
 In 2012 he directed The Zigzag Kid (also titled Nono, the Zigzag Kid), a family adventure film starring Thomas Simon (as the title character) and Isabella Rossellini.
 The film is based on the novel of the same name by David Grossman.